chef-boneyard/chef-rfc/rfc100-resource-lifecycle.md

 Initial and ongoing resource stability is a key concern of core resources.
 All resources should be fully integration tested within the cookbook they are adopted from.
 Additionally all action_class methods and and property logic should be unit tested to prevent future regressions.

+### Documentation

+In order for resources to meet end user needs they must be properly documented.
+All resources should include in-resource documentation using the `introduced` and `description` options on the resource itself, all properties, and all actions.

 ## Resource States

 At any given time current resources have an implicit state.
 To clarify and be explicit about these states, it is proposed that resources have the following states: